kalisio/feathers-s3/README.md

   - It decreases the necessary resources of the server because the transfer process is established between the client and the S3 service.
   - It speeds up the transfer process because it can be easily parallelized.
   - It reduces the risk of your server becoming a bottleneck.
+  - It supports multipart upload by design.
   - It is inherently secure.
 * Cons
   - It involves extra complexity on the client side.
-  - It requires your S3 bucket has CORS enabled.
+  - It requires your S3 bucket to have CORS enabled.
-  - It requires your provider support S3 Signature Version 4.
+  - It requires your provider to support S3 Signature Version 4.
-  - It constrains the access to the object for a short time.
+  - The access to the object is limited to a short time.

 To address these drawbacks, `feathers-s3` provides:
-* **Helper functions** to ease the use of the library from a client application.
+* **Helper functions** to simplify usage from a client application.
-* An [Express middleware](http://expressjs.com/en/guide/using-middleware.html) useful to get objects without **presignedl url**.
-It let you access the object without any time constraint that come with the use of **presigned url** or access portion of an object using [range request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).
+* An [Express middleware](http://expressjs.com/en/guide/using-middleware.html) to directly access objects based on URLs without using **presignedl url**.
+There is no time constraint unlike with **presigned url** and you can also access only a portion of an object using [range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).
 * A **proxy** mode that let you use **service methods** that don't rely on **presigned URL** in case your S3 provider doesn't support CORS settings.
+In this case the objects are always transferred through your backend.

 ## Principle